 Enhance the uptake and real world impact of your research

-Upon completion of this short course, participants will be able to write an engagement plan including robust engagement activities for grant proposals, and identify resources to assist with planning stakeholder engagement.
+Upon completion of this short course, participants will be able to write an engagement plan for grant proposals including robust engagement activities and thoughtful compensation for stakeholders and will be able to identify resources to assist with planning stakeholder engaged research.
 Course instructors include UW-Madison faculty and national leaders in the methods of stakeholder engagement.